sableland/sable/README.md

 controversial in the community and are some things we'd like to avoid implementing e.g.: `npm:`, `node:` specifiers and soon to be `deno:` specifier, `package.json` support and more.

+## Why not Node?

+Node was a great first stab at running real JS applications on the server side but it's age really starts to show.
+It does have the advantage of being focused and universal, though both of those are becoming less relevant as time goes on.
+CommonJS continues to drag down the ESM ecosystem in a way that is really unfortunate.
+It's time to let go of Node.

+## Why not Bun?

+Frick Bun.
+We'll start to consider Bun as a serious alternative when they:

+- Start treating employees better
+- Stop cheating on benchmarks
+- Stick to web standards
+- Abandon CommonJS
+- Stop segfaulting